mark-watson/haskell_book/manuscript/openai.md

 Firstly, the code imports necessary modules and libraries.
 It imports **OpenAI.Client** for interacting with the OpenAI API and **Network.HTTP.Client** along with **Network.HTTP.Client.TLS** for handling HTTP requests over TLS.
 The **System.Environment** module is used to access environment variables, specifically to retrieve the OpenAI API key.
 Additionally, **Data.Text** is imported for efficient text manipulation, and **Data.Maybe** is used for handling optional values.

 The core of the program is the **completionRequestToString** function.
 This function takes a String argument **prompt** and returns an IO String, representing the assistant’s response.

+What is an **IO String**?
+In Haskell, IO String represents an action that, when executed, produces a String, whereas String is simply a value.

+- IO String: A computation in the IO monad that will produce a String when executed.
+- String: A pure value, just a sequence of characters.

+You can’t directly extract a String from IO String; you need to perform the IO action (e.g., using main or inside the do notation) to get the result.

-Inside this function, an HTTP manager with TLS support is created using **newManager tlsManagerSettings**.
+Inside function **completionRequestToString**, an HTTP manager with TLS support is created using **newManager tlsManagerSettings**.
 Then, it retrieves the OpenAI API key from the OPENAI_KEY environment variable using getEnv "OPENAI_KEY" and packs it into a **Text type** with **T.pack**.

 An OpenAI client is instantiated using **makeOpenAIClient**, passing the API key, the HTTP manager, and an integer 4, which represents a maximum number of retries.
 The code then constructs a **ChatCompletionRequest**, specifying the model to use (in this case, **ModelId** "gpt-4o") and the messages to send.
 The messages consist of a single **ChatMessage** with the user’s prompt, setting **chmContent** to **Just (T.pack prompt)** and **chmRole** to "user".
 All other optional parameters in the request are left as Nothing, implying default values will be used.